-ATM (Asynchronous Transfer

-Mode)

-A communications networking technology for both LANs and WANs that carries information in fixed-size cells.
+ATM (Asynchronous Transfer Mode) Communications networking technology for both LANs and WANs that carries information in fixed-size cells.
 ATM uses logical connections to provide quality of service guarantees that enable disparate traffic such as data, voice, and video to be carried over the same local or wide area network.

-CBR (Constant Bit Rate)

-A category of ATM service.
-CBR supports a constant or guaranteed data rate.
+CBR (Constant Bit Rate) Category of ATM service.
+Supports a constant or guaranteed data rate.
 CBR is designed to support applications that need a highly predictable transmission rate.